What is a holistic coach and why is it different?

 As parents, we understand and know more than ever about the importance of love.
 Attachment.
 Bonding and security that we give to our young impressionable children.
-We know having heard and read all about skin to skin, breastfeeding, good nutrition, stress management, toxins, one-to-one time, and organic food (to name a few).
-What I find is that although parents have access to all this information, in fact, they are bombarded with all sorts of appliances and gadgets.
-By being persuaded into believing they will make our lives easier.
+We know this.
+We have heard it, read all about such things as skin to skin, breastfeeding, good nutrition, stress management, toxins, one-to-one time, and organic food (to name a few).
+What I find is that although parents have access to all this information.
+Parents, in fact, find themselves bombarded with all sorts of appliances and gadgets.
+Persuaded to believe they will make our lives easier.
 Yet in the end, what really happens is they end up confusing them further.

 The results of this are parents that are left feeling confused, overwhelmed, exhausted and frustrated.
 While they are having less support than ever.
 In years gone by, the role of parenting was undertaken by a whole community, consisting of a mixture of family and friends.
 Today in many cultures around the world, this is still practiced and acknowledged as the being way to raise children.
 In all honesty, it actually first surprised me in how many adults that are really required to care for a new baby.

 Simply put, two parents, in all honesty, it is not enough.
 If there is a new baby that requires constant care and attention, we will be needed are others around to help prop up on other tasks, such as helping with doing housework, getting shopping, doing the cooking, and the daily support.
 When we see a situation where there is no other to help them, we find that one or both parents quickly suffer from becoming burnt out, and therefore are much less likely and understandably able to cope with what is usually normal infant behavior due to this.